wassimans/nano-rxjs-store/README.md

 # nano-rxjs-store
-An ultra-simple state store for Javascript
+An ultra-simple application store using RxJs Subjects.